hvasbath/beat/docs/examples/index.rst

    FullMT_regional

-In the following examples we will use real data.
+In the following examples we will use real data of the 2009 L'aquila earthquake.

 .. toctree::
    :maxdepth: 3

    Rectangular
    FFO_static
+   FFO_kinematic